dev-pasa/book_app/README.md

 Google Book App meant to return specific book when query is entereted by client.

 Colloborated by Daniel Ulie & Dev Shrestha
+Also with collaboration from Sam Hamm's class demo

 Number and name of feature: Server side rendering